Ilie Năstase: Playing style

-Considered one of the more gifted tennis players in history, Năstase was noted for his ability to entertain, amusing spectators with his antics and mimicry.
+Considered one of the most gifted tennis players in history, Năstase was noted for his ability to entertain, amusing spectators with his antics and mimicry.
 Even during a crucial phase of a match, he was likely to do something bizarre that would entertain the crowd.

-One of the faster players, he is remembered for his magnificent lobs and retrieves.
-Năstase could apply a discomfiting spin to his shots, being an expert at putting the ball just beyond an opponent's reach.
+One of the fastest players, he is remembered for his magnificent lobs and retrieves.
+Năstase could apply a discomforting spin to his shots, being an expert at putting the ball just beyond an opponent's reach.
 His greatest weakness was a fragile nervous system and erratic temperament.

 Năstase pioneered a distinctive tennis shot, a backward, over-the-shoulder wrist-flick useful as a last resort in recovering lobs.
 Tennis writer Bud Collins dubbed the shot the "Bucharest Backfire" after Năstase.

 According to The Independent, Năstase is best remembered for being one of the better players never to win the singles title at Wimbledon, for his tantrums, and his good looks.